AALIYA96/servicenow_ticket_classification/README.md

 2.3 Feature Extraction

-1.Bag of word
+1.Bag of word :
 Based on bag of word approach, to convert the text data into numerical form, each term in the dataset is considered as an attribute which is independent of each other.
 A dictionary is constructed by using these attributes.
 Using the indexes of the dictionary each ticket is represented as a vector each element of which refers the term weighting coefficient.

-2. TF-IDF
+2. TF-IDF :
 A further method which is the most frequently used is term frequency- inverse document frequency (tf-idf).
 The tf-idf value increases comparatively to the number of times a term appears in the document, but is offset by the frequency of the term in the corpus.

-3.Topic Modelling
+3.Topic Modelling :
 1.Gensim :Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
 Target audience is the natural language processing (NLP)

 2.We have used LdaMulticore model as it offers plenty of useful features like process Pools or process safe Queues that were used for the multicore LDA implementation.

-3.pyLDAvis
+3.pyLDAvis:
 pyLDAvis is a interactive LDA visualization python package.
 The area of circle represents the importance of each topic over the entire corpus, the distance between the center of circles indicate the similarity between topics.
 For each topic, the histogram on the right side listed the top 30 most relevant terms.

-2.4 Train and Test split.
+2.4 Train and Test split
 2.5 Building ML and Neural Net models
 1.Build support vector machine classifier which has given F1-score of about 0.88